 To send an SMS message via HTTP, use the following URL format:

 For 127.0.0.1, please substitute the IP address or host name assigned to your gateway PC.
 (Note: 127.0.0.1 is a local loop back address that can be utilized when you are connecting to the gateway from the same computer.)

 For 8800, please substitute the port number that the gateway is configured to use.

 Substitute the phone number that you wish to send the SMS message to for the “xxxxxxxx” in the “PhoneNumber” parameter.
 Use either the local phone number format, or the international phone number format (your network provider may or may not allow you to send to international phone numbers).
 If the international phone number format is used, note that you must substitute “%2B” for the “+” character, because of URL escaping restrictions.
 For example, to send an SMS to +447778001210, use the following URL format:

-Parameters after the “…” are dependent on the type of message being sent.
+Additional parameters can be added, dependent on the type of message being sent.
 The following table summarizes available URL parameters:

 |URL Parameter||Message Type||Description|

 |PhoneNumber||All||Recipient phone number or distribution list name.
 This field can contain a comma delimited list of recipient phone numbers and/or distribution list names.|